Chaka Khan: 1984–1996: Solo success

 Other singles that helped the I Feel For You album go platinum included "This is My Night" and the ballad "Through the Fire", the latter of which was also successful on the adult contemporary chart.
 Khan was featured in Steve Winwood's 1986 number-one hit, "Higher Love".
 That same year, a duet was planned with Robert Palmer for the song "Addicted To Love".
 However, her manager declined to release the duet, citing the desire not to have too much product from her in the marketplace at one time.
 She was still credited for the vocal arrangements in the album's liner notes, and the song became an international hit.
 Khan followed up the success of the I Feel For You album with 1986's Destiny and 1988's CK.
 Khan found more success in the late 1980s with a remix album, Life Is a Dance: The Remix Project, which reached the top ten on the British albums chart.
 As a result, she performed regularly in the U.K., where she maintained a strong fan base.
+In 1986, Khan sang alongside Luther Vandross, Cissy Houston and others on David Bowie's single "Underground" from the movie Labyrinth (1986).